vuestorefront/vue-storefront/packages/core/docs/general/where-to-start.md

 Vue Storefront default theme is mostly based on Single UI components turned into a powerful design system for e-commerce we called [Storefront UI](https://www.storefrontui.io/)

-If you don't want to use [Storefront UI](https://www.storefrontui.io/) (it's just a UI layer), the project can work with any other UI library or a custom code.
-So it totally depends on you - create your own theme, edit the existing one or use our default theme.

 At the start you should familiarize yourself with the specially prepared [theme](../guide/theme.html) guide.